openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 # iCloud Binding

 This binding uses the Apple iCloud service for providing device based information such as battery details or location.
-An apple account is required.
+An Apple account is required.
 Two factor authentication is supported.

 Please note: Application specific passwords are not supported.

-The binding uses googles "[Geocode API](https://developers.google.com/maps/documentation/geocoding/)" to translate the coordinates into a address data.
+The binding uses Google's "[Geocode API](https://developers.google.com/maps/documentation/geocoding/)" to translate the coordinates into a address data.

 <!-- TOC -->